virocon-organization/virocon/dev-info/README.md

 conda-forge:

-* Tell kawindme to update version and checksum for conda-forge feedstock.
+* Update the version in https://github.com/conda-forge/virocon-feedstock.
+  * Either create and merge PR as described in https://github.com/conda-forge/virocon-feedstock?tab=readme-ov-file#updating-virocon-feedstock
+  * or wait for a bot to create that PR and merge it.

  ## Generating HTML documentation on the local machine